osmosis-labs/osmosis/docs/architecture/concentrated-liquidity-adr.md

 This a basic function that should allow LPs to provide liquidity in specific ranges to a pool.

-The liquidity of the pool is consisted of both asset0 and asset1.
-The bucket that includes the current price is what we so call the "liquidity of the pool".
-Any other liquidity below or above the current price is consisted only of a single asset.
+A pool's liquidity is consisted of two assets: asset0 and asset1.
+In all pools, asset0 will be the lexicographically smaller of the two assets.
+At the current price tick, the bucket at this tick consists of a mix of both asset0 and asset1 and is called the virtual liquidity of the pool (or "L" for short).
+Any positions set below the current price are consisted solely of asset0 while positions above the current price only contain asset1.

 Therefore in `Mint`, we can either provide liquidity above or below the current price, which would act as limit orders, or decide to provide liquidity at current price.